-When a license is available and you are eligible to apply, you will need to have your home inspected.
+When a license is available and you are eligible to apply, you will need to have your home inspected and rent ready.
 The Vacation Rental Inspection Checklist will be used in the evaluation.
 The inspection fee is $100 and $50 for additional visits to complete inspection (if needed).
 Inspections in subsequent years are $50.
 You will be emailed an official License Application when you are eligible to apply.

 Vacation Rental Fees

 - $250 - 3 bedrooms